-- When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface. - This command only applies when ipv6 mld snooping proxy-reporting is enabled.
+- When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface. - ◆ This command only applies when proxy reporting is enabled (see page 707).